quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 The 5 different sections of images will be a 2D representation of the grayscale values generated form the sections.
 These image is going to get used in the second stage of data pre-processing of BODMAS dataset.

+# Wednesday, July 30th, 2025

+## Discover
+Researched on the coding steps of first stage of data pre-processing pipeline of BODMAS dataset.

+## Investigate
+The coding steps of the pre-processing pipeline includes three crucial phase: 1) PE file parsing with LIEF 2) Target section identification 3) Section content conversion to 8x8 image.

+## Ponder
+If the three important steps of the first stage of the data pre-processing of BODMAS dataset are followed, then we would be able to get 8x8 image of the sections of PE files.
+Afterwards we can proceed to the second stage of pre-processing pipeline.